marsiitr/Mars-Rover/README.md

 It gives us an insight on the **Rocker Bogie** suspension system which facilitates the best possible movement of the Rover on challenging terrains.
 It also compelled us to think about a mechainism for a compact and fully functioning robotic arm which would be used to collect sample data.

-The project also sheds light on the various sensors used by the rover for data collection and analysis as well as for its navigation.
-Lidar and PIXL are the senosrs used by us in the rover.
+The project also sheds light on the various sensors used by the rover for data collection and analysis as well as for its navigation. **Lidar** and **PIXL** are the senosrs used by us in the rover.

+The project also helped us learn detailed CAD modelling using Solidworks.

+## Mechanical aspect of design

+### Mechanical components:

+## Team members
+1. Avinash Singh
+2. Harikrishnan PB
+3. Pratyush Ojha
+4. Sambit Prabhu

+## Mentors:
+1. Vansh Goyal